-The financial statements on pages 38 to 47 were approved by the Board and signed on its behalf by
+The financial statements on pages 39 to 48 were approved by the Board and signed on its behalf by

-Neff Arthur Wadey, Director 16 February 2021
+DocuSigned by: Mader Neil Arthur Wadey, Director 10 February 2022

 Parent Company Statement of Changes in Equity - B.A.T.
-International Finance p.l.c. for the year ended 31 December 2020
+International Finance p.l.c. for the year ended 31 December 2021